-- Resolved and ignored issues becoming unresolved
+- Resolved and archived issues becoming unresolved

 You can find a full list of issue alert triggers in Issue Alert Configuration.

 Metric alerts trigger when a metric is breached for either error or transaction events.
-Use metric alerts to monitor a finite and known set of metrics and components you care about, such as error frequency or performance metrics in your entire project, on important pages, or with specific tags.
+Use metric alerts to monitor a finite and known set of metrics and components you care about, such as error frequency or performance metrics in your entire

 Create alerts to monitor metrics, such as: